 Edge Sculpture Baby Orangutan by Matt Buckley

 The Edge Sculpture Baby Orangutan by Matt Buckley.
 Still the number one most popular piece, and guaranteed to make anyone who seems him smile, he sits happily on his own, or sitting in the arms of his mother, see the attached image for an example.
 This is the most delightful piece launched by Edge Sculpture, his doleful eyes belies the mischief which awaits, who hasn't found themselves watching hours of baby orangutans getting up to mischief!
-97% of their DNA matches hours, intelligent, full of fun and good humour, this sculpture embodies all of that, and just looking at him is guaranteed to bring you joy, also brought at an amazing price of just £100, if you are looking for a special gift for someone, this is a guaranteed success.
+97% of their DNA matches ours, intelligent, full of fun and good humour, this sculpture embodies all of that, and just looking at him is guaranteed to bring you joy, if you are looking for a special gift for someone, this is a guaranteed success.

 Orangutans have exceptionally long arms, around 1.1m, giving them a total arm span of about 2.2 m, considering they stand at only around 1.5m, thats an impressive reach, their arms are 1.5 times longer than their legs, and their arms stretch all the way to their feet when standing.